New Japanese imperial era Reiwa takes name from ancient poetry

-TOKYO (Reuters) - Japan’s new imperial era to begin on May 1, when Crown Prince Naruhito becomes emperor, will be called Reiwa, the government said on Monday, adding that Prime Minister Shinzo Abe would explain its meaning in a national address.
+TOKYO (Reuters) - Japan declared the name of its new imperial era when Crown Prince Naruhito becomes emperor on May 1, with Prime Minister Shinzo Abe saying it emphasized traditional values at a turning point in the nation’s history.

+Crowds watching giant television screens across Tokyo roared and raised their phones to take photos as a somber Chief Cabinet Secretary Yoshihide Suga held up a white placard with the new name - Reiwa - written in two characters in black ink.

-The era name, or “gengo,” is used widely in Japan - on coins, calendars, newspapers and in official paperwork.
-Although use of the Western calendar has become widespread, many Japanese count years by gengo or use the two systems interchangeably.
+The country had been anxiously awaiting the new era name, or “gengo,” which is used on coins, calendars, newspapers and in official paperwork, and over time captures a national mood.

+The first character means “good” and “beautiful” as well as “order” or “command”, while the second means “peace” or “harmony”.

+The new name emphasized the beauty of Japan’s traditional culture and a future in which everyone would be able to achieve their dreams, especially young people, Abe said.

+“Our nation is facing a big turning point, but there are lots of Japanese values that should not fade away,” he told a news conference, adding the name “signals that our nation’s culture is born and nourished by people’s hearts being drawn beautifully together.”

 Naruhito’s ascension to the Chrysanthemum Throne will come a day after his father, Emperor Akihito, abdicates on April 30, ending the Heisei era, which began in 1989.
-Akihito will be the first emperor to abdicate in Japan in over two centuries.
+He will be the first emperor to abdicate in Japan in over two centuries.

-Chief Cabinet Secretary Yoshihide Suga, speaking at a news conference shown live on national television, held up a white placard with the two Chinese characters of the new era name hand-written in black ink.

-Suga made the announcement a month early so government offices and companies can update computer software and make other preparations to avoid glitches when it comes into effect next month.
+The announcement came a month early so government offices and companies can update computer software and make preparations to avoid glitches when the new era begins next month.

+Public response to the new name was largely positive on Twitter and Facebook, and people on the streets of Tokyo generally voiced approval.

+“It’s a gentle, peaceful name,” said Masaharu Hannuki, a 63-year-old man outside Shimbashi train station where free special edition newspapers were handed out.
+“We want this to be an era where children can shine in a calm future.”

+Shares in advertising firm Ray Corp, which sounds like the first syllable of the new name, soared 7.9 percent.

+Umenohana Co, a restaurant chain known for its tofu dishes, was up as much as 2 percent as the company name appears in a section of the Manyoshu from which Reiwa was taken.

-Guidelines stipulate that the era name should be appropriate to the ideals of the nation, consist of two “kanji,” or Chinese characters, and be easy to write and read.
-It cannot be in common use or have been used previously.
+Guidelines stipulated that the era name should be appropriate to the ideals of the nation, consist of two “kanji,” or Chinese characters, and be easy to write and read.
+It cannot be in common use or have been used in a previous combination.

-The two characters used in the new name mean “order” or “command” and “peace” or “harmony”.
+While use of the Western calendar has become widespread in Japan, many Japanese count years by gengo or use the two systems interchangeably.

 Scholars and bureaucrats had drawn up a list of candidates, and the cabinet made the final decision after consulting an advisory panel.